Douglas E. Taylor, artist and printmaker, at his large motorized intaglio etching press.

 relief: wood engraving, wood cuts, linocut, rubbings, etching, collagraph, embossing, stamping

-stencil or serigraphy: Silk screen, screen printing, stencils and rubbings are the only printmaking methods that do not involve working in a mirror image (backwards).
+stencil or serigraphy: Silk screen, screen printing, stencils, and rubbings are the only printmaking methods that do not involve working in a mirror image (backwards).
 Screen printing involves creating a stencil that will block out ink being pushed through a fine fabric screen.
 The screen is stretched over a frame.
-A stencil design is adhered to the screen and a thin layer of ink is pushed through the screen with a squeegee.
+A stencil design is adhered to the screen, and a thin layer of ink is pushed through the screen with a squeegee.
 Serigraphy is a fine art term for screen printing.

 intaglio print: Refers to many processes involving incising the printing plate with lines or shapes.
 The image is cut into the plate by the use of acids or tools.
-When the image is complete, the artist/printmaker applies an ink to the surface of the plate, pushing the ink into the lines and crevices of the plate.
+When the image is complete, the artist/printmaker applies ink to the surface of the plate, pushing the ink into the lines and crevices of the plate.
 Next, the ink remaining on the surface is wiped off carefully to prevent ink from being lifted out of the plate’s recesses.
-The plate is then pressed onto printmaking paper which transfers the image.
-Usually this printing requires an etching press to provide the intense and consistent pressure needed to push the soft rag paper into the recesses of the plate to lift the ink out.
+The plate is then pressed onto printmaking paper, which transfers the image.
+Usually, this printing requires an etching press to provide the intense and consistent pressure needed to push the soft rag paper into the recesses of the plate to lift the ink out.

 relief print: Relief printing is the opposite of the intaglio method.
 The top surface of the plate is inked, and ink is omitted from the groves and therefore the indented areas do not print with color.
 The top surface of the plate makes contact with the paper and transfers the image.
 Rubbings can be created from most relief plates.
 Simply place a thin piece of paper over the plate surface and rub the side of a drawing stick(s) (crayon, color pencil, charcoal, graphite).

 edition print: This involves creating many prints with the same plate(s) that create virtually the same image.
 Each print will be very consistent in technique and method.
-This group of prints are numbered in consecutive order and signed by the artist in a limited edition.
+This group of prints is numbered in consecutive order and signed by the artist in a limited edition.
 You will notice two numbers, one above the other.
 Example: 14/75.
 This would represent the fourteenth print of an addition of seventy-five prints.

 various etching techniques, dry-point, monotype, collagraph, various relief processes such as woodcut, Linoleum, and collagraph (as a relief surface), stenciling and masking, and a special offset technique related to “counter-proofs”, photocopy transfer, embossing and digital printing.

 Counterproofs were used extensively by Edgar Degas in conjunction with his famous monotypes.
 Degas discovered that he could make good use of his time and energy with the unique qualities of the printmaking process.
 A freshly printed print can be virtually used as a printing plate.
 He would place another sheet of printmaking paper on top of the freshly printed print.
-He would run the sandwiched papers together, through the rollers of an intaglio printing press.
+He would run the sandwiched papers together through the rollers of an intaglio printing press.
 The fresh ink would transfer a ghost (slightly lighter) image onto the new print paper, in a mirror image.
 The reversed image would help in accessing the composition, seeing it backwards as in a mirror.
 Awkward or unbalanced features would show up and be more obvious to the artist.
 Degas would often work (draw) over these counterproofs with masterful dry pastel layers.
-Many of his beautiful pastel drawings are drawn on top these monotypes.
+Many of his beautiful pastel drawings are drawn on top of these monotypes.

 - Douglas E. Taylor 1995, 2020, 2021 ©